-Dane has funded healthcare for 47 patients in 12 countries.
+Dane has funded healthcare for 85 patients in 14 countries.

-Dany is a 29-year-old mother from Cambodia.
-In her free time, she likes to play with her son and follow updates on Facebook.
-Seven years ago, Dany had an ear infection.
-This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
-For this reason, Dany experiences ear discharge, hearing loss, itchiness, and headaches.
-It is often difficult for Dany to hear, and she has a difficult time understanding and communicating with others.
-Dany traveled to our medical partner's care center to receive treatment.
-On May 13, she will undergo a mastoidectomy procedure in her left ear.
+Seak Long is a 26-year-old construction worker.
+He lives in the far northwest of the country in Battambang province with his parents.
+In his free time, Seak Long enjoys playing football and listening to music.
+Two years ago, Seak Long developed an ear infection that caused a cholesteatoma, or abnormal skin growth, to develop in his middle ear behind the ear drum.
+For this reason, Seak Long experiences ear discharge, hearing loss, and ear pain accompanied by headaches.
+Consequently, it is difficult for him to communicate clearly with others.
+Fortunately, Seak Long could travel to our medical partner's care center to receive treatment.
+On June 14th, he will undergo a mastoidectomy procedure in his right ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
-Our medical partner, Children's Surgical Centre, is requesting $842 to fund this procedure.
-This covers medications, supplies, and inpatient care.
-She says, "I hope that after my surgery, I will be able to hear clearly again and my ear will heal."
+Our medical partner, Children's Surgical Centre, is requesting $926 to fund this procedure, which covers medications, supplies, and inpatient care.
+Seak Long shared, "I hope my ear pain stops and my hearing improves."